Greenville Premises Liability Attorney

-When you have sustained an injury on someone else’s property, whether commercial or residential, contact our Greenville slip and fall attorney at Auger & Auger, preferably before leaving the premise.
+When you have sustained an injury on someone else’s property, whether commercial or residential, contact our Greenville slip and fall attorney at Auger & Auger Accident and Injury Lawyers, preferably before leaving the premise.
 We will send our team to document your accident, take statements and ensure you have the proper medical exam to determine the extent of your injuries.

 Of course, we can’t see into the future to prevent these accidents from happening, but we should be able to trust that owners are maintaining their properties in a safe manner.
 The property owner or manager must meet a standard of reasonable care at all times.